 Asia is the largest continent in the world, covering 17,139,445 square miles with a population of 4,406,273,633 people.
 Despite widespread economic success, Asia remains the worst continent for global hunger and contains more than half of the world’s poorest people.
 Below are 13 facts about poverty in Asia that everyone should know.

 - Urban Poor

 A reported 75 million people were living below the poverty line of $3.10 in 2017, placing them at high disaster risk.
-China, Indonesia and the Philippines make up the most of East Asia’s urban poor.
+China, Indonesia and the Philippines make up most of East Asia’s urban poor.

-About 519.6 million people do not have enough food to eat in Asia, and a prominent 70 percent of world’s malnourished children live on the eastern continent.
+About 519.6 million people do not have enough food to eat in Asia, and a prominent 70 percent of the world’s malnourished children live on the eastern continent.
 Due to lack of proper nutrients, 100 million children in Asia are stunted, 28 percent of the total youth population.

 - Average Income